Here Are Some Tips And Tricks To Prevent And Cure Skin Tanning

 Melanin is the pigment that gives skin its colour.
-People with light skin have less melanin than dark skinned people.
+People with light skin have less melanin than dark-skinned people.
 When skin is damaged by UV rays, the body makes more melanin to try to guard against more harm.
-This extra melanin gives suntanned skin its darker appearance.
-We often take huge pains to get rid of sun tan, as it leaves the skin looking dark and dull.
+This extra melanin gives suntanned skin a darker appearance.
+We often take huge pains to get rid of suntan, as it leaves the skin looking dark and dull.

-Frequent tanning and exposure to UV light is a major risk factor for skin cancers.
+Frequent tanning and exposure to UV light are major risk factors for skin cancers.
 According to research, more than 85 percent of all skin cancers are attributed to over-exposure to the sun.
 Skin which is exposed to sunlight more often is prone to sunburns and premature skin ageing.
-Eye problems such as cataract and corneal damage also occur as a result of too much exposure to the sun.
+Eye problems such as cataracts and corneal damage also occur as a result of too much exposure to the sun.

 So, Here Are 4 Ways To Deal With That Stubborn Sun Tan :

 Make sunscreen your best friend : Skincare experts couldn’t emphasis this more – sunscreen is your knight in shining armour against the harsh sun.
 Apply broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher prior to going out.
 Re-apply the sunscreen every two hours.
 And yes!
 You are exposed to UV rays on cloudy days too.

 Go chemical : In case of severe sun tanning which results in hyper-pigmentation, treatments such as chemical peels can work wonders.
 The fundamental mechanism of the action of chemical peels is the elimination of unnecessary melanin by causing a controlled chemical burn to the skin .

 Prevention better than cure : To avoid getting tanned, opt for scarves and hats to cover up and stay protected.
 Wear full sleeved clothing when going out, especially during noon time when the sun rays are very strong.